caburj/kwartrack/NOTES.md

         * [ ] Same with categories, show the existing categories and provide simple explanations.
       * [ ] Then redirect to the main UI.

+* [ ] Fix: Only existing users can invite.
+  - Already the case.